slinkp/recurse-S223/notes.md

   different effect (chorus & phaser) and fixed an error in yesterday's refactoring where only the last configured audio player was used.
 - Went to presentations & never-graduate niceties
 - Went to happy hour, played pictionary.
-Could not draw the word "Why" :-o
+Could not draw the word "Try" :-o

 # Wed, Aug 2